Professor Gillian M. Griffiths

 Beyond the lab, I enjoy bird watching and cycling in remote parts of Scotland.

-I am a Wellcome Trust Clinical PhD student and respiratory registrar.
+I am a Clinical Lecturer in Respirator Medicine and respiratory registrar.
 I am interested in the mechanisms of T cell activation by stimuli of differing strengths.
-For my studies I use single-cell methods including mass cytometry (Cytof) and single-cell RNA sequencing.
+I use single-cell methods including mass cytometry (Cytof) and single-cell RNA sequencing.

 Martin Limback-Stokin, BA

-I am an MB/PhD student, currently in the first year of my PhD.
+I am a MB/PhD student, currently in the second year of my PhD.
 I am interested in identifying novel regulators controlling cytotoxic T lymphocyte killing.
 I will work on understanding the role of RNA transport for CTL killing.
 To do this I plan to use several techniques, including CRISPR gene editing and live cell imaging.

 “Apart from sciencing”, I spend my time playing ice hockey.